 There’s the obvious cash flow issue and the knock-on effects it has on paying your bills and suppliers.
 And, if you don’t have money in the bank or some other source of funds, it can create major stresses if you’re expecting money to hit your account on a certain day.

 On top of that, being paid late feels personal.
-It shouldn’t, but it does.
+It shouldn’t do, but it does.

 We know our clients, we pour our hearts and souls into our work, we pull out all the stops and work to tight deadlines.
 Not being paid on time can feel like someone doesn’t respect you or value your work.